 But you don’t have to wait until July 17, 2009 to find out what’s in store for the next movie in the magical series.
 We’ve gazed into our crystal ball and have assembled this enchanted guide.

 Here’s what you can expect in Harry Potter and the Half-Blood Prince…

 In Harry Potter and the Half-Blood Prince, Lord Voldemort is tightening his grip on both the Muggle and wizarding worlds and Hogwarts is no longer the safe haven it once was.
 Harry suspects that dangers may even lie within the castle, but Dumbledore is more intent upon preparing him for the final confrontation with an evil that he knows is fast approaching.

 Together, Harry and Dumbledore work to find the key to unlock Voldemort’s defenses and, to this end, Dumbledore recruits his old friend and colleague — the well-connected and unsuspecting Professor Horace Slughorn — whom he believes holds crucial information.

 Meanwhile, the students are under attack from a very different adversary as teenage hormones rage.
 Harry finds himself more and more drawn to Ginny, but so is Dean Thomas.
 And Lavender Brown has decided that Ron is the one for her, only she hadn’t counted on Romilda Vane’s chocolates that are spiked with a love potion.
 And then there’s Hermione, simmering with jealously but determined not to show her feelings.

 There’s lots more.
 Just click on the link below to get the scoop:

-Surrogates DS 1 Sheet Movie Poster - Advance Style A. Mint condition, double-sided, rolled.
+Rendition DS 1 Sheet Movie Poster - Style A. Near mint condition; double-sided; rolled.
 This is an original movie poster and not a reprint.
-Original 1 Sheet that has printing on both the front and...
+Original 1 Sheet that has printing on both the front and the...